-- You can add the water beads in the bottom of the pot, but the results will be better if you mix the beads in with soil so that the water will be better distributed.
+- You can add the water beads to the bottom of the pot, but the results will be better if you mix the beads in with soil so that the water will be better distributed.

 - The water beads can also act as a replacement for soil with some plants.
 Bamboo plants do well with water beads rather than soil.

-- There is water gel that is made just for plants or you can use normal water beads with them.
+- There is water gel that is made just for plants, or you can use normal water beads with them.

 Using Water Beads for Play and Sensory Exploration

 Another really cool use for water beads is playtime.
 They are fun for kids to play with and great for exploring and learning.

 Just don't let younger kids who may put the beads in their mouths play with them.
 They are best for kids 3 and up.
 You will still need to supervise older kids with them.
 They can be a choking hazard.

 Here are some neat activities and ideas for kids using water beads: